 The Significant grading applies to the Cathedral building only.
 Note that the property also includes a double-fronted timber residence with a street address of 387 Dryburgh Street that is graded contributory within HO3.
-The two-storey brick presbytery and school building (St Catherine's Early Education Centre, 1974) with the street address of 35 Canning Street is non-contributory.
+The two-storey brick presbytery and school building (1974) with the street address of 35 Canning Street is non-contributory.